mike99mac/zvm-tools/README.md

 ### DIFF EXEC
 The ``DIFF EXEC`` compares two files and shows the results with color.

-This is still *alpha* code, especially in regards to getting the code back in sync, when one line is added to one file.
+This is still *alpha* code, especially in regards to getting the lines back in sync.

-Updates will be coming.

 Here is the help:
 ```